brucemack/kc1fsz-rc1/README.md

 the 1970's to address this challenge.

-The goal of these circuits is to identify the end of a transmission as quickly as possible and squelch (mute) the transmitter before the "static crash" is broadcast.
+The goal of these circuits is to identify the end of a transmission as quickly as possible and to squelch (mute) the transmitter before the "static crash" is broadcast.
 If this detection can be made quickly enough we can avoid the need to create delayed versions of the receive audio stream.